agufaui/agufaui/packages/guide/index.md

 #### Site Examples

 Site examples are using AgufaUI provided theme, Vue and Unocss.
+CSS that are marked as important `!text-white` are mainly used to override vitepress default css.

 ## Installation